GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	be replicated or not to the remote.

-	By default, replicates without group control, i.e. replicates everything to all remotes.
+	By default, replicates without group control, i.e. replicates everything from all remotes.

-remote.NAME.mirror
-:	If true, replication will remove remote branches that are absent
-	locally or invisible to the replication (for example read access denied via `authGroup` option).

-	By default, false, do not remove remote branches.

 remote.NAME.remoteNameStyle
-:	Provides possibilities to influence the name of the target
+:	Provides possibilities to influence the name of the source
 	repository, e.g. by replacing slashes in the `${name}` placeholder.